barfowl/OpenSubdiv/documentation/bfr_overview.rst

 The latter is straight-forward, but the former warrants explanation.

-The shape of a Surface is influenced by a set of control vertices for the face and others in its neighborhood, and those vertices are identified as part of its construction (and are publicly available for inspection).
-Those control vertices may be sufficient to define the Surface when it is regular, but any irregularity (extra-ordinary vertex, crease, etc.) requires additional points to be computed from those control vertices in order to evaluate it efficiently.
+The shape of the Surface for a face is influenced by the set of control vertices for the face itself and others in its immediate neighborhood.
+These control vertices are identified as part of Surface construction (and are publicly available for inspection if desired).
+These control vertices are sufficient to define the Surface if the face and its neighborhood are regular, but any irregularity (an extra-ordinary vertex, crease, etc.) usually requires additional, intermediate points to be computed from those control vertices in order to evaluate the Surface efficiently.

 Having previously avoided use of the term "patch" in favor of "surface", the points gathered or computed from the control vertices are referred to as "patch points".
-In part this is to distinguish them from the control vertices of the mesh (patch points are assembled in a local array, while control vertices are indexed from mesh buffers) but also because these points do ultimately represent the control points of the one or more patches that comprise the Surface:
+In part, this is to distinguish them from the control vertices of the mesh, but also because these points do ultimately represent the control points of the one or more patches that comprise the Surface.
+Patch points are assembled in a local array for direct use by a single Surface, while control vertices are indexed from buffers associated with the entire mesh:

 .. image::  images/bfr_eval_surface.png
    :align:  center

-Once the patch points for a Surface are prepared, they can be passed to the main evaluation methods with the desired parameteric coordinates.
+Once the patch points for a Surface are prepared, they can be passed to the main evaluation methods with the desired parametric coordinates.
 Methods exist for evaluating 0th, 1st and/or 2nd derivatives and all are
 defined as templates to support evaluation in single or double precision, e.g.: